samlangley1/Fund-View/README.md

 - Clone the repository to a local directory
 - Open secrets.py and enter your yahoo finance API key
-- From the root directory, run the command 'docker build -t fund-view .'
+- From the root directory, run the command 'sudo docker build -t fund-view .'
 - Run the command 'sudo docker run fund-view'

 ### Prerequisites